 And many many more…………….

-These days I usually begin practicing by improvising.
+These days I usually begin practicing by improvising ideas.
 Playing ideas, starting from simple melodies, and then move on to more complex phrases.

 I’m trying not to overplay, and I found that playing melody with octaves,is the way to achive this.
-This way your phrases looks more like singing.
-I play a lot of bebop lines, in very fast and very slow tempo’s.
+This way your phrases sounds more like singing.
+I play a lot of bebop lines, in very fast and very slow tempos.
 Some years ago I made transcriptions from Charlie Parker, Joe Pass, Wes Montgomery, John mc Laughlin, Pat Martino, George Benson, and anything that caught my ear.

 In the early days I used to practice scales and speed, so now I have the time to relax and enjoy the MUSIC.

 For me the most important thing, is to study what you would like to learn.

 I just play single note chromatic lines up and down the fretboard, and some heavy strumming on a fast chord progression for warming up my right hand wrist.